Kiran Desai

-Early and personal life
+Early life and education

-Kiran Desai is the daughter of novelist Anita Desai.
-Kiran was born in Delhi, then spent the early years of her life in Punjab and Mumbai.
-She studied at Cathedral and John Connon School.
-She left India at 14, and she and her mother lived in England for a year before moving to the United States.
+Kiran Desai is the daughter of author Anita Desai.
+Kiran was born in Delhi, then spent the early years of her life in Punjab and in Mumbai, where she studied at Cathedral and John Connon School.

-Kiran Desai studied creative writing at Bennington College, Hollins University, and Columbia University.
+Desai left India at 14, and she and her mother lived in England for a year, before moving to the United States.
+She studied creative writing at Bennington College, Hollins University, and Columbia University.

-Work
+Literary career

-Desai's first novel, Hullabaloo in the Guava Orchard, was published in 1998 and received accolades from figures as Salman Rushdie.
+Desai's first novel, Hullabaloo in the Guava Orchard, was published in 1998.
 It won the Betty Trask Award, a prize given by the Society of Authors for best new novels by citizens of the Commonwealth of Nations under the age of 35.

-Her second book, The Inheritance of Loss, (2006) was widely praised by critics throughout Asia, Europe and the United States.
+Her second book, The Inheritance of Loss, (2006) was widely praised by critics throughout Asia, Europe, and the United States.
+The novel is set in the Himalayas and explores themes of identity and culture clash, as well as the impact of colonialism.
 It won the 2006 Man Booker Prize, as well as the 2006 National Book Critics Circle Fiction Award.
-Desai became the youngest-ever woman to win the Booker Prize at the age of 35 (this was later broken by Eleanor Catton in 2013).
+Desai became the youngest-ever woman to win the Booker Prize at the age of 35 (this record was broken by Eleanor Catton in 2013).

 In August 2008, Desai was a guest on Private Passions, the biographical music discussion programme hosted by Michael Berkeley on BBC Radio 3.
-In May 2007 she was the featured author at the inaugural Asia House Festival of Cold Literature.
+In May 2007, she was the featured author at the inaugural Asia House Festival of Cold Literature.

+In 2008, the Gates Foundation project invited Desai to report on a community of sex workers in the coastal state of Andhra Pradesh.
+In 2009, she was presented with the Columbia University Medal for Excellence.
 Desai was awarded a 2013 Berlin Prize Fellowship at the American Academy in Berlin.

-Desai lives in New York City.
-She stated in 2017 that she had been working for over a decade on a new book "about power… about a young Indian woman out in India and the world", which was slated to be out the following year.
-The novel has not been released; as of 2021, Desai has published no books since her Booker Prize-winning second novel in 2006.
+In 2017, Desai said that she had been working for more than a decade on a new book "about power… about a young Indian woman out in India and the world".
+In December 2024, it was announced that after a break of nearly two decades, her next novel, The Loneliness of Sonia and Sunny, was published in the fall of 2025 by Hogarth, an imprint of Random House Publishing Group.
+In September 2025, the novel was shortlisted for the 2025 Booker Prize.